 As if Porto didn’t already have it all, it also has a thriving street art scene.
 You can peruse the small alleys and walkways and find some of the most spectacular art on the most unassuming of buildings.

-Local and foreign artists have left their marks on various parts of the city and you just need a camera and some patience and you will have a field day.
+Local and foreign artists have left their marks on various parts of the city.
+You just need a camera and some patience, and you will have a field day.

 In my opinion, places like Rua Miguel Bombarda and Rua do Paraíso/Camões offer the coolest and best street art in the city.

-Usually in Porto, when you see an old and traditional-style building in the city center, you become curious as to what it is and the history behind it.
+Usually in Porto, when you see an old and traditional-style building in the city center, you become curious about what it is and the history behind it.

 Such was the case with the Casa de Musica in Porto for me.
 I quickly learned that this creative music hall had a captivating history when it comes to its architecture.